1. EXPECTED CONDUCT

 The burden of proof rests with the Complainant, on a balance of probabilities.

-The Cabinet will provide a written report of its decision and any measures taken with supporting reasons to the Harassment Prevention Officer, the Complainant, Respondent and the Respondent's supervisor or Dean in the case of staff and faculty.
-The written report of the Cabinet will become part of the staff, faculty or student's file.
+The Cabinet will provide a written report of its decision and any measures taken with supporting reasons to the Harassment Prevention Officer, the Complainant, the Respondent, and the Respondent's supervisor or Dean in the case of staff and faculty.
+The written report of the Cabinet will become part of the staff, faculty, or student's file.